“You’re beautiful just the way you are.”

 - Maintain a healthy skin regimen.
 Skin care is important for any adolescent, especially those wearing makeup.
 Teach your child to:

-- Wash his or her face every day with a mild cleanser.
+- Wash their face every day with a mild cleanser.

 - Avoid antibacterial soap and exfoliating agents.
 Harsh products can damage young skin and cause acne flare-ups.